Skip to content

 Script Runner IO

-It lets you go from a function declaration and return
+It lets you go from a multiple-argument function declaration and a tuple return to a single input and output.
+Compare the equivalent workflows below:

 @script(constructor="runner")